Free Domain Authority Checker Tool

-Domain Authority (DA) is a score developed by Moz that predicts how likely a website is to rank.
-Moz DA ranges from one to 100, with higher scores equalling a better domain (aka a better chance of ranking highly).
+Domain Authority (DA) is a score developed by Moz that predicts how likely a website is to rank well.
+Moz DA ranges from 1 to 100, with higher scores equalling a better domain (aka a better chance of ranking highly).

-It is calculated by evaluating multiple factors like linking root domains and the number of backlinks, into a single DA score.
+DA is calculated by evaluating multiple factors such as the number of backlinks pointing to a domain.

 Domain Rating (DR) by Ahrefs

-Domain Rating is a proprietary metric developed by Ahrefs to show the strength of a website’s total backlink profile (for size and quality).
+Domain Rating is a proprietary metric developed by Ahrefs to show the strength of a website’s total backlink profile as determined by size and quality.
 DR is measured on a logarithmic scale from 0 to 100, with the 100 being the strongest.